 While it’s crucial to practice social distancing and self-isolation, it may result in social loneliness as face-to-face interaction has been restricted significantly over the past few weeks.
 We are social beings; therefore, loneliness and sadness can occur as a result.

 It’s more important now than ever to take care of your mental health and wellbeing in challenging times like these.
-We share our top tips to help you stay healthy, happy and connected during self-isolation.
+We share our top tips to help you stay healthy, happy and connected.

 Practicing mindfulness doesn’t have to be complicated or intensive.
 You can incorporate mindfulness into everything you do.
 Practice mindful eating by taking the time to eat your meals without any distraction, sit down properly to eat and enjoy your foods.

 Practice mindful breathing can benefit you in the long run.
 Breathe slowly and extend your breaths on exhalation can help calm your parasympathetic nervous system and cultivate a sense of inner peace.
-Notice how you breathe a bit faster when you’re nervous.
-Try to slow your breath down and count your breath from one to five to calm your mind.
+Try to slow down your breaths and count down from five to one when breathing out.

 Practice mindful thinking to help cope with negative feelings.
 When your emotions are rising, and getting out of control, acknowledge them without reaction.
-Take your time to express your feelings through journaling, painting, or talking to others if you need help.
+Take your time to express your feelings through journaling, painting and talking to someone if you need help.

 Have a healthy and balanced diet

-Keeping a healthy diet may help boost your immune system to help fight COVID-19.
+Keeping a healthy diet may help boost your immune system to help fight Coronavirus.
 Include lots of fruits and vegetables, healthy fats, whole grain and healthy protein in your daily diet.
 Don’t forget to keep yourself hydrated throughout the day and avoid taking in too much caffeine from coffee or black tea.
-Opt for herbal tea such as peppermint tea to help with digestion, chamomile tea to you sleep better.
+Drink herbal tea such as peppermint tea to help with digestion, chamomile tea to you sleep better.
 For tips on nutrition and healthy diet, check out our nutrition blogs.

 Keep yourself entertained